 No. 1 - Texture

 Look at the texture and part-writing.
 Is there a lot of divisi?
 Are there any unison sections?
 Is the texture consistent throughout or does it change?
-Are new parts (descants, children’s choir part, etc.) added partway through?
+Are new parts (descants, new instrumental line, etc.) added partway through?

 No. 2 - Form

-Notice the form.
+Outline the form.
 Are there any repeated sections?
 Is there a recurring chorus?
 Are there parts that are similar but different?
-Add measure numbers and mark large sections, beginnings of verses, etc. for easy rehearsal planning later.
+Add measure numbers and mark large sections, beginnings of verses, etc. for easy rehearsal or lesson planning later.

 No. 3 - Individual parts

-Play through the accompaniment and each part individually (including instrumental parts, if applicable).
+For choral pieces, play through the accompaniment and each part individually (including instrumental parts, if applicable).
+For instrumental pieces, play each part.
+Listen to how they interact with or complement each other.

 No. 4 - Parts in combination